 ** Previous studies found taurine deficiency in dogs (and cats) eating diets containing rice or rice bran.

 FDA also suggested that food made by small “boutique” manufacturers were more likely to be problematic.
 Indeed, some foods that appear to be overloading plant proteins are from smaller manufacturers.
-However, FDA definitely did not exclude products from big manufacturers; many of the implicated “boutique” brands are in fact owned and produced by the world’s biggest pet food companies.
+However, FDA definitely did not exclude products from big manufacturers; several of the implicated “boutique” brands are in fact owned and produced by the world’s biggest pet food companies.

 In July 2019, FDA named 16 dog food brands associated with 10 or more cases of DCM.
-Of those, only two were made by small, independent manufacturers; the rest were owned and/or produced by large multinational companies or co-packers for a wide variety of private-label pet foods.
+Of those, only 2 were made by small, independent manufacturers; the rest were owned and/or produced by large multinational companies or co-packers for a wide variety of private-label pet foods.

 It seems odd that this problem should occur now, even though potatoes have been used in dog food—particularly “hypoallergenic” formulas—for decades.
 Many such foods also included, and continue to include, lamb or other above-listed animal ingredients as the primary or sole animal protein.